er-prateek-tripathi/Vehicle-Security-System-Using-Facial-Recognition/README.md

   7. Numpy
   8. Playsound

-  How to use :

 1. Pre Registered User :

 a.
 On the welcome interface click on login button.
 b.
 It will lead to new window User Authentication.
 c.
 Input the Credentials provided in the Manual.
                   = If the credentials are correct then okay, = If not then you are in trouble.
                   Contact to the CUSTOMER CARE.